yik3z/Watchy-CODE/Readme.md

 - maybe improve RTC accuracy by changing PPM (?) (or I might just buy a new RTC chip and resolder)

 # Bugs
-- Anything that depends on the BMA423 will crash
+- Anything that depends on the BMA423 will crash (I have since de-initialised it.)
 - ~~WiFi seems to take a long time to initialise~~ It is what it is :(
 - Battery drain is a bit uneven, I think (battery suddenly drops from 40% to 30%)